jennafrancis/move/spec-js.md

 - [x] Include an index resource rendered using jQuery and an Active Model Serialization JSON backend.

     index of user's reviews on user show page
-    ** go back and add review details through json associations

-- [ ] Include at least one has_many relationship in information rendered via JSON and appended to the DOM.
+- [x] Include at least one has_many relationship in information rendered via JSON and appended to the DOM.

-    group_class show page click to reveal reviews
+    group_class has_many reviews

 - [x] Use your Rails API and a form to create a resource and render the response without a page refresh.

     Leave a review from group_class show page
+    ** handlebars template for formatting

 - [ ] Translate JSON responses into js model objects.